Samidha07/Calculator/README.md

-# TXON_02
+# Simple Calculator
-TXON Task 02 - Create a simple calculator using HTML CSS and JavaScript
+Create a simple calculator using HTML CSS and JavaScript